aditya2772/TortoiseTask_Frontend/README.md

 # Frontend
-# First create blank folder name as backend and then clone this code inside that folder
+# First create blank folder name as frontend and then clone this code inside that folder

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.1.